21 Panel data

 Table 21.2 lists the largest disclosed customers in the data.
 Many of these observations relate to Walgreens and CVS, two large US pharmacy chains.

-To get a feel for the data, we calculate the proportion of total sales attributable to the largest disclosed customer.
+To get a feel for the data, we calculate the proportion of total sales that are made to the largest disclosed customer.

 sales <-